+What makes Twin Lakes different than other CCRCs?

 Our residents come from diverse backgrounds, careers, and interests bringing a wealth of experiences and expertise to our community.
 As a resident stated, "One of the many things that attracted us to Twin Lakes was the diversity of backgrounds of residents and how well they blend."As residents, they choose to take advantage of the abundant opportunities to explore new ventures or continue previous passions which are broad and plentiful.
 Volunteerism is exceptionally strong at Twin Lakes.
 Our residents and staff contribute more than 16,000 hours each year in volunteer services to the broader communuity, and Twin Lakes won the North Carolina Award for Outstanding Volunteer Service from the Office of the Governor.

-An admission fee is the one-time acceptance fee or entrance fee that you pay for the home you select at Twin Lakes.
+An entrance fee is the one-time acceptance fee or entrance fee that you pay for the home you select at Twin Lakes.
 The amount of the fee is based on the size of the home you select at Twin Lakes.
-Some CCRCs refer to this as an entrance or buy-in fee.
+Some CCRCs refer to this as an admission or buy-in fee.

 +Is the admission fee refundable?